Riron/cfa/README.md

 **cfa** scans your directories looking for a `docker-compose.yml` file.
 Every folder meeting the condition are marked as candidate projects that you can operate on from anywhere.

 Note that the project names are fuzzy searched.
-If several projects have a similar name, `cfa` will give you a list to chose from
+If several projects have a similar name, `cfa` will give you a list to chose from.

 ## Installing